Vin-Ren/oprec-webdev-ristek-fe/README.md

 pnpm install
 ```

 Then, copy the sample [.env.example](./.env.example) to `.env` in this directory and change the PULBIC API URL according to your backend deployment url.
+The given values are valid to be used in development.

 ## Development